AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 #### Examples

-View the examples below of the content from exported CSV files with each of the selections in the UI.
+View the examples below of the content in the exported CSV files with each of the selections in the UI.

 * Example output with **[!UICONTROL Colon `(:)`]** selected: `male:John:Doe`
 * Example output with **[!UICONTROL Comma `(,)`]** selected: `male,John,Doe`